Archivaria Contact us

 Description and Duties:

-• Assist in preparing materials for submission to an archive or library, including organizing, describing, packing, and creating detailed inventory lists
+• Assist author in preparing materials for transfer to an archival institution including organizing, describing, packing, and creating detailed inventory lists

 Qualifications: